STRANGER DANGER! (Stranger reactive dogs)

 Dogs who have many toys always around never really learn to appreciate them.
 I get one special toy, maybe leather/sheepskin/fur whatever the dog really loves- that only comes out for a very limited time, and only when he is engaging with you.

-Try playing with the toy by yourself, have the dog tied or held nearby without other distractions, so they see you playing.
-Holding the dog back builds drive, it makes them WANT to engage.
+Try playing with the toy by yourself- have the dog tied nearby without other distractions, so they see you playing.
+Holding the dog back builds drive, it makes them WANT to engage in the fun.

 CLICKER- A clicker is the fastest way to tell the dog they have done well.
 A food reward must be given every time it is clicked.
-Dog’s learn much faster when they know the reward is guaranteed.
+Dogs are much more enthusiastic when they know the reward is guaranteed.

 WAIT and TAKE IT game is used to build calm behavior, and focus on the handler.
 Take a piece of food in your hand, with fist closed.
 Bring your hand close to the dog.
 Give a verbal WAIT command.
 Let the dog sniff, but don’t let them have it until they settle a bit and are calmer, then say TAKE IT, open your hand and reward.